You may be wondering how to justify choosing a Workplace Assessment rather than an Occupational Health Assessment.

 Little if any understanding of autism/neurodiversity unless there is autism/neurodiversity in the family.

-About reasonable adjustment from the medical model perspective.
+About reasonable adjustments from the medical model perspective.

 Aspiedent Workplace Assessment